Mount Sizer Loop at Henry Coe State Park

 Henry Coe State Park is the largest state park in Northern California with an extensive trail system that winds up and down various canyons and over the relatively unknown Blue Ridge section of the Diablo Range.
 The Mount Sizer loop is 15.3 miles long and has an elevation gain of 4225 ft, which makes it ideal for training for Mount Whitney.

-Although Mount Whitney’s elevation is much higher (14,508- the tallest peak in the contiguous US!) it is 22 miles long with an elevation gain of 6100 feet.
+Although Mount Whitney’s elevation is much higher (14,508 feet- the tallest peak in the contiguous US!) it is 22 miles long with an elevation gain of 6100 feet.
 The Mount Sizer loop has a nearly identical ratio of distance to elevation change making it a great way to see how you might fare during the longer hike.